braintree/braintree_ruby/pay_with_paypal_documentation.md

 At the UI layer, when you are testing you may pass any username and password combination to proceed with a Sandbox PayPal transaction.

-### Update your gemfile to point to the BT Pay with PayPal beta gem.
+### Update your gemfile

-in your Gemfile
+Change your gemfile to point to the BT Pay with PayPal beta gem.
 ```ruby
 gem 'braintree', :path => 'path/to/bt/beta/gem'
 ```